fullmoonissue/tas-bust-a-groove/README.md

 **Improvements**

-Vs Frida and Kelly, it may be possible to skip earlier the "Fever Time" (1 or 2 frames) because I notice (from Hiro) that pushing during 2 frames instead of 1 the cross button made the skip of Fever Time earlier.
+It may be possible to skip earlier the "Fever Time" on some fight endings.

 **Thanks**

 Henry LaPierre : His [gamefaqs' article](https://gamefaqs.gamespot.com/ps/196846-bust-a-groove/faqs/3773) allows me to get the secret solo of Heat.

-[Murat Khairulin](https://github.com/mxwell) : His github page with his [application](https://github.com/mxwell/mxwell.github.io) allows me to draw the graph of all the possible combos sequences.
+Murat Khairulin : His [application](https://github.com/mxwell/mxwell.github.io) allows me to draw the graph of all the possible combos sequences.
 The drawings' urls are available [here](https://raw.githubusercontent.com/fullmoonissue/tas-bust-a-groove/master/mxwell-graph.txt)